yonlif/BluehatIL-LLS-writeup/README.md

 # BluehatIL LLS writeup
 A writeup solution for the "Cracking LLS (Locker Layer Security)" challenge in the BluehatIL 2025 conference. **[@Danlif](https://github.com/Danlif1/Danlif1)** and I solved this challenge together a few days after the conference (Was very fun!
 The conference and the challenge).

+This writeup does no go stright to the point but explains the solution and our way of thinking, it also adds a bit of ellipitic curve explanations and hopefully suitable for people with little to no background.
+If you have any questions feel free to send an issue.

 ## Challenge description
 > We’ve installed state-of-the-art cryptography in our faculty lockers.
 They run on a newly invented “Locker Layer Security” protocol.
 Best of luck opening them... unless, of course, you're holding the real key (or something better).